A Guide to Helmet Safety

 Let statistics do the talking.
 817 cyclists were killed in crashes with motor vehicles in 2015, the highest number since 1995.
 And of those killed, 54% were not wearing helmets.

 Snowsports enthusiasts, the numbers are less scary, but still, cause for concern.
 In the U.S. alone, an average of 38 people die and 49 suffer catastrophic injuries skiing or snowboarding every year.

 In some areas and at some resorts, helmets are mandatory for persons of all ages.
 But even where it’s not required, the reason for wearing a helmet is obvious.

 For cyclists, studies show, helmets decreased the risk of head injury by 69 percent, brain injury by 65 percent, and severe brain injury by 74 percent.
 As there are more cycling injuries in the US reported every year, it’s increasingly important to ride defensively and to wear a helmet.

-For snow sport enthusiasts, studies show the risk of a ski- or snowboard-related head injury can be reduced by 35% when wearing a helmet.
-Studies have also shown that helmets save lives, dispelling the myth that more helmets on the slopes correlates to riskier behaviors and additional fatal accidents.
+For snow sports enthusiasts, studies show the risk of a ski- or snowboard-related head injury can be reduced by 35% when wearing a helmet.
+Studies have also shown that helmets save lives, dispelling the myth that more helmets on the slopes correlate to riskier behaviors and additional fatal accidents.

 The protection from helmets of the past was clunky, uncomfortable, and unfashionable.
 Today they are sleek pieces of equipment optimized for protection, ventilation, and minimal volume and weight.